 Each alternative lithographic technique and testing method is considered and evaluated: basic metrology including optical, scanning-electron-microscope (SEM) techniques and electrical test devices, along with explanations of actual printing tools and their design, construction and performance.
 The editor devotes an entire chapter to today's sophisticated, complex electron-beam printers, and to the emerging x-ray printing technology now used in high-density CMOS devices.
 Energetic ion particle printing is a controllable, steerable technology that does not rely on resist, and occupies a final section of the handbook.

-For workers in the Very Large Scale Integrated Circuit (VLSI) industry involved with production of high density integrated circuit semiconductors such as DRAM--including production engineers, research and development scientists and technicians as well as academics.
+Workers in the Very Large Scale Integrated Circuit (VLSI) industry involved with production of high density integrated circuit semiconductors such as DRAM--including production engineers, research and development scientists and technicians as well as academics

 Resist Technology ù Design, Processing, and Applications